How to use Bezi

 - Best prompt structure: Current state, Expected/Ideal state, Response format you want

-- Prototype example: “I have a system for X. I want to adjust it to add Y. Prototype that and describe any necessary setup steps.”
+- Good example: “I have a system for X. I want to adjust it to add Y. Prototype that and describe any necessary setup steps.”

 - Anti-example: “Fix errors”